tomaszjezak/tomaszjezak/README.md

 I’m an engineer and graduate student focusing on ML and Robotics at UC San Diego.
 I'm interning at Amazon Industrial Robotics this summer.

 I’m obsessed with applying Machine Learning and Robotics in valuable, real-world scenarios, especially in technologically-archaic, labor-starved industries.
-My thesis is directed toward construction.
+My thesis is directed toward construction estimation.

 📫 How to reach me: tomaszjezak0@gmail.com